plmercereau/nicos/README.md

-# Nicos

-_Nix Integrated Configuration and Operational Systems._
+# Nicos - _Nix Integrated Configuration and Operational Systems_

 See [this configuration](https://github.com/plmercereau/nix-config) for illustration.